Amber-Lea-P/registrationForm/notes.md

 The above is a regular expression which matches eight or more lowercase letters or the digits 0 to 5.

 You only want one radio input to be selectable at a time.
 To do this the form must know the radio buttons are related.
 This can be accomplished by giving them the same name attribute.

+Follow accessibility best practices by linking the input elements and the label elements